AyushDhimann/Noodl/src/backend/README.md

 - **Web3 Integration:**
     - **Immutable Proof:** Registers a hash of each learning path's content on the Ethereum blockchain for tamper-proof verification.
     - **NFT Certificates:** Mints unique, on-chain SVG-based NFT certificates to users upon path completion.
-- **Real-time Progress Updates:** Utilizes WebSockets to provide live feedback to the frontend during the long-running content generation process.
+- **Asynchronous Task Progress:** Uses a background thread and a polling endpoint to provide status updates for long-running content generation tasks.
 - **Scalable Architecture:** Built with a modular, service-oriented structure for easy maintenance and expansion.
 - **Comprehensive Testing UI:** Includes a standalone Gradio interface for testing all API endpoints and simulating the user learning experience.